480 Wilson Road

 Education: Shawn earned a PhD from Cornell University (1998) in Wildlife Science (minors in Resource Policy Analysis and Management, and Environmental Economics), a MS (1982) in Fish and Wildlife Management and BS (1980) in Biological Sciences from Montana State University.

 Professional progression: Dr. Riley came to Michigan State University as an Assistant Professor in 2001 from Cornell, where he was a Research Associate in the Human Dimensions Research Unit and a Lecturer in the Department of Natural Resources.
-He was promoted to Associate Professor in 2007, and spent 2009-2010 as a Senior Fulbright Fellow and Guest Professor in the Swedish University of Agricultural Sciences at Umeå.
-Prior to his doctoral studies at Cornell, Shawn served 16 years as a summer field worker, lab tech, graduate research assistant, research biologist, wildlife management biologist, and statewide program biologist for Montana Fish, Wildlife and Parks.
+He spent 2009-2010 as a Senior Fulbright Fellow and Guest Professor in the Swedish University of Agricultural Sciences at Umeå.
+Prior to his doctoral studies, Shawn served 16 years as a summer field worker, lab tech, graduate research assistant, research biologist, wildlife management biologist, and statewide program biologist for Montana Fish, Wildlife and Parks.
 He is a Certified Wildlife Biologist (1989) and active participant in The Wildlife Society.